Aloril/chess_book_learning/README.md

 tournamet.py --name "Stockfish 8 Book learning" --fen "rnbqkbnr/pppp1ppp/8/4p3/4P3/8/PPPP1PPP/RNBQKBNR w KQkq e6 0 2"
 Will start from specified fen.
 In round.sh add -pgnin file_where_above_fen_is_in_header_and_no_moves.pgn

-tournamet.py --name "Stockfish 8 Book learning" --nodes 10M
+tournamet.py --name "Stockfish 8 Book learning" --nodes 10M --fixed_lines fixed_lines.dat
 Will use use 10x more nodes in analysis than default 1M setting.
+Will directly copy lines from fixed_lines.dat to book for specified colour overriding minmax analysis.
+Format is colour and moves in uci format, for example: w e2e4 e7e5 g1f3 b8c6 f1b5
+b e2e4 e7e5 g1f3 b8c6

 book_learning.py: Used to create opening book from games played by engine or human.